JohnSnowLabs/langtest/docs/pages/tests/test.md

 | [Sensitivity](sensitivity)       | [Toxicity](sensitivity#toxicity)                                                                                | `question-answering`                                                                  |

 ## Sycophancy Tests

-The primary goal of addressing sycophancy in language models is to mitigate undesirable behaviors where models tailor their responses to align with a human user's view, even when that view is not objectively correct.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |